mechpen/js-msg/README.md

 Page source files are collected from `srcDir`.
 Files under `templateDir` and `copyThrough` are skipped.
-Files with extensions in the `exts` map is selected.
+Files with extensions in the `exts` map are collected.

-Page output files are created in `dstDir` with the same relative path as source files.
+Page output files are created in `dstDir` with the same relative path as their source files.
 The output file extension is the extension of the last template file used to generate the output.

 The files or dirs listed in `copyThrough` are copied from `srcDir` to `dstDir` with the same relative path.